 Corkscrew Swamp Sanctuary

 Head 30 minutes east to Corkscrew Swamp Sanctuary, home to hundreds of alligators, birds, otters, deer and turtles.
-The sanctuary comprises over 13,000 acres in part of the western everglades and wetlands.
+The sanctuary comprises over 13,000 acres as part of the western everglades and wetlands.
 Visitors are welcome to take guided walks on Corkscrew’s boardwalk, or explore the backcountry to see morning birds, forests, swamps and pine flatwoods.
-For those who want to roam on their own, stroll the 2.25-mile boardwalk and see wildlife and their habitats.
+Those who want to roam on their own should stroll the 2.25-mile boardwalk.

-Corkscrew Swamp Sanctuary is open every day year-round, however will close if winds reach over 40 miles per hour.
-Pets are not allowed, but children are welcome, and those younger than 6 years old receive free admission.
+Corkscrew Swamp Sanctuary is open every day year-round, however will close if winds reach more than 40 miles per hour.
+Pets are not allowed, but children are welcome.
+Guests younger than 6 years old receive free admission.

 Naples Zoo at Caribbean Gardens

 Enjoy monkeying around at Naples Zoo at Caribbean Gardens.
 This top among Naples outdoor attractions houses both wildlife and botanical exhibits and special shows.
 While walking through the zoo, see bears, primates, large cats, birds and reptiles.
-The garden features plants and flowers dating over 50 years ago when the zoo once only preserved tropical plants.
-Today, Naples zoo strives to protect wildlife and the natural world while educating guests on conversation efforts.
+The garden features plants and flowers dating 50-plus years ago when the zoo once only preserved tropical plants.
+Today, Naples Zoo strives to protect wildlife while educating guests on conversation efforts.